It’s Wednesday night , so this series continues.

-Last week, I left off about to leave for another weekend of work out of town.
+Last week, I was about to leave for another weekend of work out of town.

-I left my apartment with thank you cards in hands for the doctors and nurses who had taken care of me the previous week.
+I left my apartment with thank you cards in hand for the doctors and nurses who’d taken care of me the previous week.

 I was not feeling well at all when I left my apartment.
 I was quite dizzy, and having some trouble staying upright.
 But, I had just been in the hospital the previous week.
 I already knew I had a heart condition.
 What more could I do?
 I figured I’d tough it out.
 I had to go to work, after all.

 My heart rate and blood pressure are already, on a normal day, lower than the low side of the recommended range.
 Once I was on beta blockers, I was a walking zombie.
-The doctor (or was it a nurse?
+A doctor (or was it a nurse?
 It was 3 years ago.
 I don’t remember every detail…) even commented, “Why would they put you on beta blockers?”

 I’m not blaming any doctors.
-They all have to make a billion decisions a day.
-Doctors were able to find a tiny abnormality on a test that ended up saving my life.
+They have to make a billion decisions a day.
+Doctors were able to find a tiny abnormality on a test that saved my life.
 I had doctors that paid meticulous attention to everything, and really looked out for me.
 I have an unlimited amount of love for them.